image001.gif Brampton Transit Page

 image036

 0623 is shown waiting to resume service at the Finch GO bus terminal in North York on Oct.
 15, 2007.
-Brampton buses often appear in Toronto when they run on route 77, a route shared with York Region Transit.
+At the time, Brampton buses would often appear in Toronto when they ran on route 77, a route shared with York Region Transit.

 image047